harleydutton/tabula-rasa/sections/secrets/good stuff/Surprise.md

 ---

 Attempting to enter stealth from a chase or combat costs an action, a stealth check, and somewhere to hide.

+---

+You get to take the first move in a fight!
+You start at initiative 0, 1d6, or [[Speed]] rather than xd6+speed like normal.